zeckson/ecs-sdl/README.md

 # ecs-sdl

-ECS pattern implementation for SDL2 library
+ECS pattern implementation for SDL2 library.

+With a set of games:

 ## Game Of Balls